See also : CAD-Line dialog

 Parallel Axis Theorem

-We use the Parallel Axis Theorem to calculate the Moment-of-Inertia about the Part's instantaneous center-of-rotation.
+We use for you the Parallel Axis Theorem to calculate the Moment-of-Inertia about the Part's instantaneous center-of-rotation.

-= distance to the Center-of-Mass from the instantaneous center-of-rotation.
+= distance to the Center-of-Mass from the center-of-rotation.

 When you import a SolidWorks document onto a CAD-Line, you can also import the SolidWorks Mass-Properties